Shah Abbas Caravanserai, Ganja

-Shah Abbas Caravanserai was built in Ganja by order of Shah Abbas.
+Shah Abbas Caravanserai was built in Ganja by the order of Iranian Shah Abbas.
 The caravansary was connected to Chokak Hamam and Shah Abbas Mosque by underground roads.

 The monument was included in the list of immovable historical and cultural monuments of national importance by the decision No. 132 issued by the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 2001.